 A research proposal is a paper or document that you need to submit before your dissertation.
 It could be a part of your dissertation or can be the other piece of paper.

-Sometimes a research proposal is essential to submit before you write your dissertation or thesis paper and sometimes you write research proposal as a request for the sponsorship for your research.
+Sometimes a research proposal is essential to submit before you write your dissertation or thesis paper and sometimes you write a research proposal as a request for sponsorship for your research.

 What is a Research Proposal?

-A research proposal is a document which is an outline of your research project, thesis or dissertation.
+A research proposal is a document that is an outline of your research project, thesis, or dissertation.
 It will present your plans and work which you will carry out throughout your research.

-Many times you write your research proposal to request the sponsorship for research work to persuade the value of your work to funder, supervisor and the other stakeholders.
+Many times you write your research proposal to request the sponsorship for research work to persuade the value of your work to the funder, supervisor, and the other stakeholders.

 Type of a Research Proposal: